joao-arthur/joao-arthur.dev/src/lib/en-US/blog/interfaces.md

 ## Pitfalls

-- If you apply interfaces exhaustively, the code indirection makes it hard to follow the code.
-As a rule of thumb, use interfaces for: **External resources** (HTTP requests, database connections...) and **dependency injection** (When these resources are passed as arguments of functions, exactly as in the previous example)
+- If you apply interfaces exhaustively, the indirection makes it hard to follow the code.
+As a rule of thumb, use interfaces for: **External resources** (HTTP requests, database connections...) and **dependency injection** (When these resources are passed as arguments of functions, as in the previous example)

 - There is two problems that a type-system may not cover: